-The pay structure for Chief Officers takes account of clearly defined 'statutory responsibilities.
-Pay bands will be available for the most senior officers, as set out in appendix two:
+The pay structure for Chief Officers takes account of clearly defined 'statutory responsibilities'.
+Pay bands will be available for senior officers.

 Senior staff will not be differentiated from other members of staff in terms of remuneration on resignation or termination.
 The Authority's general arrangements for severance and scheme for discretionary payments will be developed and adopted prior to publication of the next annual statement.